ianepreston/blog/posts/2023-04-09-network-rework.md

 shouldn't be relevant since I'm not trying to add my own VLAN tags, I'm just having the switch assign them.

+Well I'm running real low on ideas at this point so back at the first issue I run their recommended log gathering script and put it up on the issue in a gist.
+I also add the note about docker working ok in case that's a relevant clue to anyone who knows more about WSL and networking than me.
+In the meantime let's take a look through the testing output and see if anything jumps out.

+I notice that I can't even ping the internal gateway of the WSL virtual network.
+I check that on my workstation and I can't do it there either though, but it's able to get online and talk to other devices in my network.
+I also can't ping the Windows host IP, but I can't seem to do that from anywhere, including pfsense itself so I'm not sure what to make of that.

+Running `traceroute` on WSL without the VLAN I can see it hit the internal WSL gateway, then my `192.168.10.1` gateway, then the internet.
+Running it again on the WSL that's on the VLAN it makes it to the WSL gateway (even though I can't ping it) and then times out, it can't make it any further.
+Let's try that within docker on the machine with a VLAN to see if that shows anything.
+After loading the container with `docker pull ubuntu && docker run -it ubuntu /bin/bash` and installing the tools I need with `apt update && apt upgrade && apt install inetutils-traceroute inetutils-ping` I run traceroute on the machine behind a VLAN.
+It doesn't work?
+I reach the default docker network gateway of `172.17.0.1` ok, head on to a gateway of `192.168.65.5` which is super weird because I don't have that subnet configured anywhere and then time out.
+But I can still ping out to the same internet site I was trying.
+Same thing for an internal server.
+I can ping it and resolve the correct internal IP, but traceroute gets hung up at `192.168.65.5`, whatever that is.
+Let's try the same thing on the machine that's not behind a VLAN.
+Same behavior.
+What.
+Let's try traceroute from the WSL of the machine that's not behind a VLAN.
+Works totally fine.
+What is happening with these networks?

 # Create VLANs

 # Create Wireguard Tunnels